joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6369965/2025/05/20/james-sands-st-pauli-loan/

 **Breuer Building Gets Landmark Status Before Sotheby’s Moves In**\
-`The modernist former home of the Whitney Museum on Madison Avenue had its interior designated for protection by the New York City Landmarks Preservation Commission.`\
+`The modernist former home of the Whitney Museum of American Art on Madison Avenue had its interior designated for protection by the New York City Landmarks Preservation Commission.`\
 https://nytimes.com/2025/05/20/arts/design/breuer-building-landmark-status-sothebys.html

 **Bears agree to 2-year contract extension with All-Pro guard Joe Thuney**\